LoungeCPP/loungecpp.net/_the_law/the-rules.md

 * You can inline images (URL must end with a recognisable image extension).
 Animated GIFs are likely to be binned.
 * Do not link to not-work-safe materials without appropriate warning.
 You might get kicked despite the warning though, depending on the nature of the link.
 * Under no circumstances ever inline not-work-safe materials.
 You *will* be kicked.
-* You can upload and immediately inline mages using the "upload" button.
+* You can upload and immediately inline images using the "upload" button.
 (They will be uploaded to Stack Exchange's instance of Imgur).

 ### Code